 To Every Thing There is a Season

-Although at this stage of the journey I don't sense a need to head for the hills for an extended period of time, I think maybe that the solitary yellow leaf outside my bedroom window had something to say to me few mornings ago.
-Nestled in a silent choir of green maple leaves, it was giving me the word:
+Although at this stage of the journey I don't sense a need to head for the hills for an extended period of time, I think the neighborhood trees, winter whispering in their ear, had something to say to me as I returned hOMe yesterday morning.

-As summer wanes and the world rolls toward the Autumnal Equinox, I feel the emergence of a commitment to intensify my current Practice again.
-A certain change is emerging -- and energy is there to hunker down and heavy up on the Commitment.
+I feel the emergence of a commitment to intensify my current Practice again.
+A certain change is emerging -- and the energy is there.

 It makes me shut up -- and pay even closer attention to the Silence!